-This policy is reviewed and approved annually by Intuit's Board of Directors and the Nominating and Governance Committee of Intuit's board.
+This policy is reviewed and approved annually by Intuit's Board of Directors and its Nominating and Governance Committee.

-Annually the Nominating and Governance Committee reviews and provides oversight to an annual report of the Company's corporate and PAC political candidate contributions, lobbying allocations and trade association memberships.
-A Political Accountability Management Committee, comprised of the General Counsel, Chief Financial Officer, Executive Vice President of Strategic Partnership Group and Chief Public Policy Officer, biannually reviews all political candidate contributions made, trade association memberships, lobbying and participation with issue analysis and policy research groups.
+Additionally, the Nominating and Governance Committee reviews and provides oversight to an annual report of the Company's corporate and PAC political candidate contributions, lobbying allocations and trade association memberships.
+A Political Accountability Executive Management Committee, comprised of the General Counsel, Chief Financial Officer, and Chief Corporate Affairs Officer, annually reviews all political candidate contributions made, trade association memberships, lobbying and participation with issue analysis and policy research groups.

 Finally, Intuit ensures this policy is complied with, including having expert outside counsel and an independent compliance organization review and approve all Intuit 21st Century Leadership Fund and corporate political giving activities and verify all compliance filings, and reporting.
-The Corporate Affairs department is regularly subjected to an Internal Audit review.
+The Global Corporate Affairs department is regularly subjected to an Intuit Internal Audit review.